 Teaching builds on the Key Stage 3 course and allows students to deepen their knowledge and understanding of democracy, justice, rights and responsibilities, identities and diversity.
 Students will develop the necessary skills, knowledge and understanding to take action with others to address citizenship issues in their communities.

 Paper 1 - Living together in the UK, democracy in the UK and law and justice

 Paper 2 - Power and influence and taking citizenship action

-Two written examinations (Unit 1 and Unit 3) in Year 11
+Two written examinations (Paper 1 and 2) in Year 11

 For details of our Key Stage 5 curriculum, please see our Sixth Form prospectus.